Inspecting TLS Encrypted Connections with Cilium

 Looking back at the cilium-dbg monitor window, you will see each individual HTTP request and response.
 For example:

-Refer to Layer 4 Examples and Layer 7 Examples to learn more about Cilium L4 and L7 network policies.
+Refer to Layer 4 Policies and Layer 7 Policies to learn more about Cilium L4 and L7 network policies.

 Clean-up